Death toll climbs after Northeast lashed by remnants of Hurricane Ida

 “My message to everyone affected is we’re all in this together.
 The nation is here to help,” Mr. Biden said.

 Hurricane Ida is the fifth most powerful storm to strike the U.S., with maximum winds of 150 miles per hour.
 More than 1 million homes and businesses in Louisiana and Mississippi were without electricity Thursday after high winds knocked out power grids.
-At least six deaths in the Gulf Coast region have been attributed to Ida, and rampant flooding and tornadoes in the mid-Atlantic and Northeast regions killed at least 45 others.
+At least six deaths in the Gulf Coast region have been attributed to Ida, and rampant flooding and tornadoes in the mid-Atlantic region killed 23 others.

-Of the dozens killed, one was a 2-year-old in New York City and another was a New Jersey man in his 70s who was trapped in a car in Passaic flooding.
+Thirteen people, including a 2-year-old, died in New York City.
+New Jersey reported the deaths of six people, including a man in his 70s who was trapped in a car in Passaic flooding.

+Pennsylvania reported three deaths in Montgomery County, and Maryland reported one fatality.

 New York Mayor Bill de Blasio called the deluge a “historic weather event.”
 The Metropolitan Transit Authority warned commuters that options were limited.
 The city fire department rescued hundreds of people from flooded roadways and subway stations.

-“We’re still uncovering the true depth of the loss,” New York Gov. Kathy Hochul said as she grappled with her first major crisis after taking the reins from Andrew Cuomo last week.
+“We’re still uncovering the true depth of the loss,” New York Gov. Kathy Hochul said as she grappled with her first major crisis after taking the reins from Andrew Cuomo.

 Senate Majority Leader Charles E. Schumer, New York Democrat, pledged to deliver federal aid to the Northeast akin to Superstorm Sandy.